mmeiburg/unityPoolboy/README.md

-# Pool Attendant
+# Poolboy

-Pool Attendant is a simple object pooling solution for unity.
+Poolboy is a simple object pooling solution for unity.
 My goal was to have the easiest way to get the pooling functionality for my games without thinking always about the same thing over and over again.
-So here it is the Pool Attendant :)
+So here it is the Poolboy :)

 ## What you get?
 You get a pool to reduce lags during runtime if you want to instantiate `GameObject`'s.